nervosnetwork/mercury/core/rpc/README.md

 ### Balance Type

-- free: The assets are freely spendable.
+- free: unlimited spendable balance.
-- occupied: The CKBytes are used to provide capacity.
+- occupied: unspendable balance which is occupied by offering capacity.
+Only CKByte has this category.
-- freezed: The assets such as cellbase, dao etc. are locked, and have not been unlocked.
+- freezed: unspendable balance besides occupied.
-- claimbale: The UDT assets on the cheque cell are unclaimed and not timed out.
+- claimbale: time-limited spendable balance.
+Only UDT assets have this category.

 ### Source